hashicorp/terraform-provider-aws/website/docs/r/quicksight_template_alias.html.markdown

 ## Import

-Import QuickSight Template Alias using the AWS account ID, template ID, and alias name separated by a comma (`,`) e.g.,
+Import QuickSight Template Alias using the AWS account ID, template ID, and alias name separated by a comma (`,`).
+For example:

 ```
 $ terraform import aws_quicksight_template_alias.example 123456789012,example-id,example-alias